-3.1.7 OTHER HORIZONTAL ENERGY EFFICIENCY MEASURES
+3.1.7 OTHER ENERGY EFFICIENCY MEASURES OF A HORIZONTAL NATURE

-The Czech Republic regularly implements awareness programmes in the field of energy efficiency.
-These measures are set out in Annex 4.
-At the same time information materials have been drafted which have the character of interpretative communications, and these are specified in Chapter 3.1.6.
-Legislative barriers are also specified in Chapter 3.1.6.
+The Czech Republic implements awareness-raising programmes in the field of energy efficiency on an ongoing basis.
+The measures are listed in Annex 4.
+In parallel, technical material has been drawn up; this takes the form of interpretative communications, and these are listed under 3.1.6.
+Information on legislative barriers is also given under 3.1.6.

-3.2 ENERGY PERFORMANCE OF BUILDINGS
+3.2 ENERGY EFFICIENCY OF BUILDINGS

-The energy performance of buildings is addressed by Act No 406/2000 on energy management, namely sections 7 and 7a.
-These provisions contain both the actual energy performance requirements and also requirements for the certification of the energy performance of buildings and the particulars to be recorded.
-Further details are given in the implementing legislation, namely Decree No 78/2013 on the energy performance of buildings:
+The energy performance of buildings is covered by Act No 406/2000 on energy management, Sections 7 and 7a of which set out the energy performance requirements themselves and requirements relating to the building energy performance certificate and the particulars to be recorded.
+More detailed provisions are set out in the implementing legislation, i.e. the Decree No 78/2013 on the energy performance of buildings:

-- the cost-optimal level of building energy performance requirements for new buildings, major alterations to completed buildings, non-major alterations to completed buildings and nearly zero-energy buildings; - the method for calculating a building's energy performance; - a model for assessing the technical, environmental and economic feasibility of alternative energy supply systems, - a model for determining recommended measures to improve the energy performance of buildings, - requirements for the form and content of a certificate, the procedure for drawing up a certificate, and for its location in a building.
+• the cost-optimal level of energy performance requirements for new buildings, major alterations to completed buildings and alterations other than major alterations to completed buildings, and for nearly zero energy buildings;

+• the method of calculating the energy performance of a building;

+• the model for assessing the technical, economic and ecological feasibility of alternative energy supply systems;

+• the model for establishing recommended measures for improving the energy performance of a building;

+• a model for the certificate and its contents and specification of how the certificate is to be drawn up and displayed in the building.

-Energy performance certificates are to be drawn up for buildings and the energy performance of buildings is to be evaluated in the cases specified by Act No 406/2000, as amended.
-For the determination of a reference value for minimum energy performance requirements, a procedure has been designed within the meaning of standard EN 15217 'Energy performance of buildings - Methods for expressing energy performance and for energy certification of buildings' and the standards and regulations it refers to.
-The reference value for energy performance is the energy performance value calculated for buildings with the same location, function, size etc., but with factors such as insulation level, heating system efficiency, activity schedules, internal heat gain etc. replaced by reference values.
+Energy performance certificates are to be produced for buildings and their energy performance is to be evaluated in the cases defined in Act No 406/2000, as amended.
+To establish the reference value for the minimum energy performance requirement, it is proposed that use be made of the procedure set out in standard ČSN EN 15 217 Energy performance of buildings - Methods for expressing energy performance and for energy certification of buildings and the standards and regulations in force to which it refers.
+The reference value for energy performance is the energy performance value calculated for a building having the same location, function, size, etc., but with properties such as the level of insulation, heating system efficiency, internal heat gain, etc. replaced by reference values.

-The assessment of performance values is based on compliance with certain energy performance indicators.
-The energy performance indicators of a building are as follows:
+The evaluation of energy performance is linked to compliance with a number of energy performance indicators.
+The energy performance indicators are as follows:

-a) total primary energy per year;
+- a) total primary energy per year;

-b) non-renewable primary energy per year;
+- b) non-renewable primary energy per year;

-c) total energy delivered per year;
+- c) total energy supplied per year;

-d) total energy delivered to technical systems for heating, cooling, ventilation, humidity control, hot water and lighting per year;
+- d) energy supplied for different technical systems (heating, cooling, ventilation, humidity regulation, hot water production and lighting) per year;

-e) average thermal transmittance;
+- e) average thermal transmittance coefficient;

-f) thermal transmittance coefficient of individual structures on the system boundary;
+f) thermal transmittance values for individual structures at the system boundary;

-g) efficiency of technical systems
+g) efficiency of technical systems.

-New buildings must comply with three energy efficiency indicators at the same time: non-renewable energy per year (b), total energy delivered per year (c) and average thermal transmittance of the building envelope (e).
+New buildings must simultaneously comply with three energy performance indicators, namely non-renewable primary energy per year (b), total energy supplied per year (c) and the average thermal transmittance coefficient for the building envelope (e).